Shaimaa264/ML-project/README.md

 - For R scripts, set your working directory, unzip external_validation_raw_counts.zip to your desired working directory which will give ImPlatelet_counts_raw.tsv.
 Load genes.csv file and ImPlatelet_counts_raw.tsv in your working directory and run the rest of code.

 ## Additional information
-For extra guidance, check documentations of requirements.txt file
+For extra guidance, check documentations of dependencies in the requirements.txt file

 ## Output
 In additional files, Final identified features are attached as csv files and survival associated features are attached as excel file.